Anujkumar23/javascriptDailyPractise/loops.js/notes.md

 ### While loop ###
-In  while loop if the condition is true   the code from body is executed
+In  while loop if the condition is true   the code from body is executed.

-A single execution of loop is called itaration
+A single execution of loop is called itaration.
- I while loop Conditon not just take comparison ,it can also take  expression or variable as a  loop condition.
+ In while loop Conditon not just take comparison ,it can also take  expression or variable as a  loop condition.

  Condition is evaluated and converted to boolean value.